Hexheld/hexheld-docs/MD/Pilot16.md

 When the data segment is used and if the instruction allows, the `A` flag reports whether the register value wrapped and that a segment adjustment is required.
 For more information, see **Segment Adjust**.

-The operand is written the same way as a Register Offset operand, but the register name within the square brackets is immediately followed by a "`+`" or "`-`" symbol to specify auto-indexing.
+The operand is written the same way as a Register Offset operand, but the register name has a "`+`" or "`-`" suffix.
 For example, an auto-increase of `IX` with the data segment is written as "`DS:[IX+]`".

 ### Memory - Displacement Index